italchemy/cleaningdata/CodeBook.md

 2. Merging the two data tables to create a single data table comprised of all of the subject, activity, and feature records for the study (the original data set is partitioned such that approximately 70% is in the training data set, and 30% comprises the test data set).

+3. Modifying the HCI labels to make the usable as R indices.
+Specifically:
+..1.
+Remove empty parentheses, e.g. suffixes like mean() become simply mean.
+..2.
+Replace commas with underscores, e.g. fBodyGyro_bandsEnergy_49,64 becomes fBodyGyro_bandsEnergy_49_64.
+..3.
+Replace parentheses around labels with underscores, e.g angle(Z,gravityMean) becomes angle_Z_gravityMean.

-3. Computing the average value of the measures for each subject and activity.
+4. Computing the average value of the measures for each subject and activity.

-4. Writing the resulting data set to the output file.
+5. Writing the resulting data set to the output file.